 The deadline for Fall first-year applications to Regent University is Aug 1.

-The deadline for Fall transfer applications to Regent University is May 1.
+The deadline for Fall transfer applications to Regent University is Aug 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 The median ACT score of an admitted student to Regent University is 26.
 Students with an ACT score of 29 and above have a good chance of getting into Regent University.
 Students with an ACT score that falls between 23 and 29 have an average chance of getting admitted, and students with an ACT score of 23 or below have a low chance of being offered admission.